 Where more than one country may have jurisdiction to hear divorce proceedings, care should be taken to determine which may be the most advantageous jurisdiction for the client.
-Advice should be taken from a lawyer in the other jurisdiction as to the likely outcome of proceedings on finances or children issues.
-Time may be of the essence in commencing proceedings where there are competing jurisdictions, as jurisdiction may be determined by which court was first seised of the proceedings.
+Advice should be taken from a lawyer in the other jurisdiction or jurisdictions as to the likely outcome of proceedings on finances or children issues.
+Time may be of the essence in commencing proceedings where there are competing jurisdictions.
+See: Competing jurisdictions.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.